Graphical vs. Deep Generative Models: Measuring the Impact of Differentially Private Mechanisms and Budgets on Utility: Introduction

-Overall, we often do not know what the performance of generative models on downstream tasks would be vis-\`a-vis wider/taller data dimensions and decreasing privacy budgets.
-The conventional wisdom is that computations/methods satisfying DP become more accurate with more training data and less so with stricter privacy guarantees.
-However, in some cases, increasing the dataset size or the number of training iterations makes deep learning classifiers worse when optimized with DP-SGD~\cite{near2021programming}.
-Conversely, satisfying a small degree of DP ($\epsilon\geq100$) seems to improve the performance of CNNs on limited data~\cite{pearce22can} and GANs for imbalanced data~\cite{ganev2022dp}, while effectively defending against reconstruction attacks~\cite{guo2023analyzing, hayes2023bounding} even with strong adversaries~\cite{balle2022reconstructing}.
+\descr{Motivation.} The more complex DP algorithms become, the harder it is to predict their real-world performance and grasp for which applications/settings they could work well, which prompts the need for empirical evaluations~\cite{hay2016principled}.
+While previous measurement papers have studied DP queries and classifiers~\cite{hay2016principled, jayaraman2019evaluating, liu2022ml, wei2023dpmlbench}, we focus on generative models for tabular data as predicting their complex behavior on downstream tasks with varying data dimensions and privacy budgets proves to be quite difficult.
+The conventional wisdom is that DP methods become more accurate with more training data and less with stricter privacy guarantees.
+However, in some cases, increasing the dataset size or the number of training iterations might make deep classifiers perform worse when optimized with DP-SGD~\cite{near2021programming}.
+Moreover, a small degree of randomness introduced by DP algorithms for image data, even if not enough to provide meaningful privacy guarantees, can sometimes improve the performance of Convolutional Neural Networks (CNNs) on limited data~\cite{pearce22can} and Generative Adversarial Networks (GANs) for imbalanced data~\cite{ganev2022dp}.
+This prompts the need to evaluate the performance of DP generative models case by case, as also discussed in~\cite{jordon2022synthetic}.

-\descr{Technical Roadmap.} With this motivation in mind, in this paper, we set to study the {\em effects} of i) different generative models, ii) various DP mechanisms, and iii) the dimensionality of training data vis-\`a-vis privacy-utility tradeoffs in the context of synthetic (tabular) data.
-We do so by analyzing how DP generative models distribute their privacy budget across rows and columns, while varying their number, as ``spending the budget'' through noisy/random mechanisms is where utility degradation mainly comes from.
-This allows us to evaluate how the choice of model and DP mechanism ultimately affects the quality of the synthetic data for downstream tasks---e.g., capturing simple distributions, maintaining high similarity, clustering, and classification.
+\descr{Technical Roadmap.} In this paper, we measure the {\em effects} on the privacy-utility tradeoffs of {\em i)} different generative techniques, {\em ii)} various DP mechanisms, and {\em iii)} the dimensionality of the training data.
+We profile DP generative models based on how they distribute their privacy budget across rows and columns while varying their number, as ``spending the budget'' through noisy/random mechanisms is where utility degradation mainly comes from.
+This lets us evaluate how the choice of model and DP mechanism affects the quality of the synthetic data for downstream tasks, e.g., capturing distributions, maintaining high similarity, clustering, classification.